HoustonLuz/4610Shell/README.md

           through execvp, I've error checked these individual instructions and they aren't the issue.
 So it must be that I am closing the wrong file descriptors or using the wrong file descriptors as streams for some or all of the processes.
+	-jobs was not implemented before deadline

 Extra credit:
-	-Shell-ception: Our shell can continue to run the shell until exiting each one
+	-Shell-ception: Our shell can continue to run the shell until exiting each one [1]